Gagravarr/VorbisJava/README.txt

      Prints detailed information on the contents of a Vorbis file, including versions, comments, bitrates, channels and audio rates, codebooks and file length

+  org.gagravarr.skeleton.tools.SkeletonInfoTool
+     Prints information on a skeleton-described ogg file, reporting on a per-bone basis about the streams described and their metadata

   org.gagravarr.vorbis.tools.VorbisCommentTool
      Allows the listing and editing of comments (user metadata) of a Vorbis